-Guided tour of the Pitti Palace and the Boboli Garden in English with an authorized tour guide of Florence: discover the palace of Florence with Giulia Bacci.
+Pitti Palace and the Boboli Garden Guided Tour in English with an licensed tour guide of Florence: discover the palace of Florence with Giulia Bacci.

 Palazzo Pitti is an immense Florentine palace, the largest of all.
 Inside Palazzo Pitti there are numerous and prestigious museums: Palatina Gallery, Gallery of Modern Art, Museum of Fashion and Costume, Museum of the Treasury of the Grand Dukes.
 A guided tour of Palazzo Pitti is definitely a must for those wishing to spend a holiday in Florence.